The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Let’s say someone has diabetes and is controlling it fairly well.
 But perhaps they want more information about it.
 The program takes a more holistic approach to helping members understand everything they should be doing.
 That could include eye exams, foot exams, blood tests for lipids and renal function, stress testing and even maintaining skin health.

 We work one on one with members to answer their questions about all of these things.
 For example, an Aetna case manager will engage a patient on the phone, and in some parts of the country, meet with patients face to face.
-They help keep members healthy in the long term by providing information about everything from how exercise can help control a diabetic’s blood sugar, to helping people find discounts for medications, to setting up transportation to medical appointments so members can better manage their conditions.
+They help keep members healthy in the long term by providing information and support.
+This includes everything from how exercise can help control a diabetic’s blood sugar, to helping people find discounts for medications, to setting up transportation to medical appointments so members can better manage their conditions.

 Medications can be a big part of managing a chronic condition.
 How can Medicare Advantage benefits help when it comes to filling prescription medications?